Causal Inference

 In this way, a randomized experiment presents a solution to the fundamental problem of causal inference.
 By randomly assigning participants to either a treatment or control group, any differences between these groups besides the treatment are attributed to chance.
 This includes all pre-treatment characteristics such as age, sex, prior trauma, and more.
 Any differences in post-treatment variables (e.g., PTSD) are thus confidently attributed to the treatment.
 This method allows for the estimation of an average causal effect across groups, instead of individual causal effects.
 The analogy of two parallel universes is used to explain the concept of factual and counterfactual outcomes.
 In this approach, we observe the factual outcome (the outcome in the the real world where treatment is either received or withheld) and estimate the counterfactual outcome (the outcome that could have occurred in the parallel universe).
 This way, even without a parallel universe, we can approximate counterfactual outcomes and infer causal effects.

-A real life example of a RCT
+A Real Life Example of a RCT

 In Module 16 we studied a real life example of a Randomized Controlled Trial conducted by Hofman, Goldstein & Hullman.